finn-e/leptosis/README.md

 ## What is this?

 Leptosis is an ultra flat split bluetooth keyboard.
 It's thickness will be ~7.5mm, and employs the compact miryoku layout.
-Using an onboard nrf module, it acheives an ultra long battery life.
+Using an onboard nrf module, it achieves an ultra long battery life.

 | Left | Right |
 | ---- | ----- |